 The Madibeng Local Municipality embarked on leak detection exercises and filling the reservoirs.
 The municipality started with the distribution of water to identify and repair visible leaks.
 This required isolation of certain sections of Majakaneng and it was expected that not all sections would water.

-The DWS and Madibeng Local Municipality will continue cooperating to deal with the water leakages, which cause low water pressure in Majakaneng and, as a result, water shortages in some areas.
+The DWS and Madibeng Local Municipality will continue cooperating to deal with the water leakages, which cause low water pressure in Majakaneng, resulting in water shortages in some areas.